 Now, if you’re thinking, “I can’t invite people to my house and ask them to bring their own food,” option two is just for you!
 Buy what you can afford, give everyone tiny portions, call it fine dining, and slip in a French word here and there.
 It sounds fancy and makes you look like a dynamite chef.
 You can say things like, “No, you may not have another cochon in a blanket.
 One fabulously couture pig should be enough for you, glutton!”

 Presents, I am fairly certain, are the most insane things in the world.

 Don’t get me wrong, I love a good present, but in general, I think we all go a little overboard.
-When buying for one person dominos into buying for ten people, I lose my Christmas spirit a bit.
+When buying for one person dominos into buying for ten people or choose to play domino online, I lose my Christmas spirit a bit.
 So, Erin’s pro tip for saving money on gifts is, if possible, don’t get anything for anyone!

 People will respect your student-related financial woes and would probably prefer if you just saved your money for something you’ll need later instead of spending it on them.
 If you’re like me and feel the necessity to buy things, online shopping will be your new best friend.
 I find that nine times out of 10 ordering from the States saves me money — even with the shipping costs factored in.
 Re-gifting is also an option for certain occasions, just make sure you don’t give back a present to the person who gave it to you (don’t laugh, I’ve done it).